CSCfi/csc-user-guide/docs/support/tutorials/ml-starting.md

 Puhti drive.
 You can now enter the newly created directory, either from the terminal, or via the Files browser.

+!!! note

+    Here we have provided some example code for training a simple neural network on CIFAR10 data.
+You can of course replace that with your own code, for example from your laptop.

 In the Files browser you can view a file by simply clicking on it.
 You can edit a file by clicking on the file-specific menu (three dots) and selecting *Edit*, as shown below.

 ![How to edit a file in Puhti web](../../img/ood-edit-example.png)

 ## Step 5: Copy your data to Puhti